xtdb/xtdb-tutorial/README.md

 8. Check to make sure the public URLs in the `"Quickstart"` work correctly.
 9. If the lessons seem out-of-order, it is because they are listed reverse-chronologically.
 Whatever lesson you edited, publish lessons _backward_ from that point.
 For example, if you edited Lesson 4, you must publish #3, #2, and finally #1 (Note if you haven't edited a lesson, you only need to re-publish the old notebook without following the import steps).

+TIPS: Publish last (e.g. Tutorial #8) to first so that the notebook listing is always in the correct order, i.e. import/edit backwards from the last notebook.
+If necessary add a non-obvious space to the end of a paragraph so that you can re-publish an otherwise unchanged notebook.
+Open tutorials in multiple tabs so that you can process them more efficiently in a pipelined fashion while waiting for "Run All" commands.

 ## Copyright & License